-- Develop their ability to listen, speak, read, view and write effectively with confidence, purpose and enjoyment.
+- Listen, speak, read, view and write effectively with confidence, purpose and enjoyment.

-- Are provided with a language rich environment that promotes a culture of reading and writing.
+- Engage in a language rich environment that promotes a culture of reading and writing.

-- Are provided with a program that integrates literacy into inquiry units to ensure experiences are meaningful, hands-on and challenging.
+- Participate in learning that integrates literacy into integrated units to ensure experiences are meaningful, hands-on and in context.

-- Are provided with an inclusive program catering for the diversity of our school community.
+- Are part of an inclusive program, catering for the diversity of our school community.